xh3b4sd/clustr-node/README.md

 - each worker is able to talk with each cluster member
 - each worker is able to kill workers
 - each worker is able to fetch cluster info
+- each worker respawns by default
 - each worker has a stats object containing event statistics of its own process
 - each worker knows the `pid` of the master process
+- cluster can be reloaed
 - cluster dies when master receives `SIGHUP` (exit code 1)
 - cluster dies when master receives signal from [emitKill](https://github.com/zyndiecate/clustr-node#emitkill)